Technology integration

-Integrating technology with standard curriculum can not only give students a sense of power, but also allows for more advanced learning among broad topics.
-However, these technologies require infrastructure, continual maintenance and repair – one determining element, among many, in how these technologies can be used for curricula purposes and whether or not they will be successful.
-Examples of the infrastructure required to operate and support technology integration in schools include at the basic level electricity, Internet service providers, routers, modems, and personnel to maintain the network, beyond the initial cost of the hardware and software.
+Integrating technology with the standard curriculum can not only give students a sense of power but also allow for more advanced learning among broad topics.
+However, these technologies require infrastructure, continual maintenance, and repair – one determining element, among many, in how these technologies can be used for curricula purposes and whether they will succeed.
+Examples of the infrastructure required to operate and support technology integration in schools include, at the basic level, electricity, Internet service providers, routers, modems, and personnel to maintain the network, beyond the initial cost of the hardware and software.

-Standard education curriculum with an integration of technology can provide tools for advanced learning among a broad range of topics.
-Integration of information and communication technology is often closely monitored and evaluated due to the current climate of accountability, outcome-based education, and standardization in assessment.
+Standard education curricula that integrate technology can provide tools for advanced learning among a broad range of topics.
+The integration of information and communication technology is often closely monitored and evaluated due to the current climate of accountability, outcome-based education, and standardization in assessment.

-Technology integration can in some instances be problematic.
-A high ratio of students to technological device has been shown to impede or slow learning and task completion.
-In some, instances dyadic peer interaction centered on integrated technology has proven to develop a more cooperative sense of social relations.
-Success or failure of technology integration is largely dependent on factors beyond the technology.
-The availability of appropriate software for the technology being integrated is also problematic in terms of software accessibility to students and educators.
-Another issue identified with technology integration is the lack of long-range planning for these tools within the educative districts they are being used.
+Technology integration can, in some instances, be problematic.
+A high ratio of students to technological devices has been shown to impede or slow learning and task completion.
+In some instances, dyadic peer interaction centered on integrated technology has proven to develop a more cooperative sense of social relations.
+The success or failure of technology integration largely depends on factors beyond the technology.
+The availability of appropriate software for the technology being integrated is also problematic in terms of software accessibility for students and educators.
+Another issue identified with technology integration is the lack of long-range planning for these tools within the educational districts where they are being used.

-Technology is contributes to global development and diversity in classrooms while helping to develop upon the fundamental building blocks needed for students to achieve more complex ideas.
-In order for technology to make an impact within the educational system, teachers and students must access to technology in a contextual matter that is culturally relevant, responsive and meaningful to their educational practice and that promotes quality teaching and active student learning.
+Technology contributes to global development and diversity in classrooms while helping develop the fundamental building blocks for students to achieve more complex ideas.
+For technology to make an impact within the educational system, teachers and students must access technology in a contextual manner that is culturally relevant, responsive, and meaningful to their educational practice, promoting quality teaching and active student learning.